larrysexample/bot/README.md

 WARNING - THE CODE IS CONVOLUTED; IT HAS NOT BEEN MAINTAINED PROPERLY AND IT IS NOT EFFICIENT; BUT FORTUNATELY YOU ONLY HAVE TO CHANGE A SMALL PORTION

 Before all the steps, you need to have your pics ready and rename them in a certain fashion.
-My suggestion is to use the Python script from the repository: ; so you need to install Python on your PC.
+My suggestion is to use the Python script from the repository; so you need to install Python on your PC.
 If you know how to code, you can do this however you want obviously!!

 I placed everything on my Desktop: a folder called Hibike with a pic from Hibike, a folder called Liz with a pic from Liz and the python script